SaMirzaei/verivox/ReadMe.md

 ## Installation

 - All the `code` required to get started
-- Images of what it should look like

 ### Clone

-- Clone this repo to your local machine using `https://github.com/SaMirzaei/PopCore.git`
+- Clone this repo to your local machine using `https://github.com/SaMirzaei/verivox.git`

 ### Setup